SapitoSucio/froggo-guides/docs/script_commands.md

 // Only revive characters in invoking party on map "morocc" recovery 1,getcharid(1),4,"morocc";

-// Fully heal (don't revive) all members of invoking character's guild recovery 2,getcharid(2),2;
+// Fully heal (don't revive) all members of invoking character`s guild recovery 2,getcharid(2),2;

 // Revive and fully heal everyone in map "prontera"